 For a complete job description, please follow this link.

-- An earned doctorate from a College or University accredited by a Regional Accrediting Organization.
+- A terminal degree from a College or University accredited by a Regional Accrediting Organization.

-- One academic year of full-time faculty teaching experience at a college or university.
+- Significant academic administrative experience at a college or university.

 - Demonstrated commitment to shared governance and a collegial environment.

 Complete the online application by clicking https://sunyocc.interviewexchange.com/jobofferdetails.jsp;jsessionid=1CB0ED296D21B5614B40F1E5315681C4?JOBID=124485 and submit a detailed cover letter that addresses the required qualifications and topics highlighted in the Position Profile, a detailed vita, and a minimum of five (5) professional references (which should include the names of people you report to or have reported to in the past, location, phone number, and email addresses).